Joseph R. Libonati, PhD, FAHA

-As director of Penn Nursing’s Laboratory of Innovative and Translational Nursing Research, Dr. Libonati investigates how exercise training affects the heart in numerous cardiovascular disease states, including myocardial infarction (and post-myocardial infarction), hypertension, and cardiotoxicity from the chemotherapy medication doxorubicin.
+Dr. Libonati investigates how exercise training affects the heart in numerous cardiovascular disease states, including myocardial infarction (and post-myocardial infarction), hypertension, and cardiotoxicity from the chemotherapy medication doxorubicin.
 His background as a clinical exercise physiologist benefits his role as a leader of translational research, as he brings firsthand experience with cardiac rehabilitation patients to the laboratory.

 “The ebb and flow of energy between teachers and students is very gratifying.
 I love it when a student says, ‘Your class really helped me.’”